-Most of the new wireless equipment in the market today supports both 64-bit and 128-bit WEP encryption, but you might have older equipment that only supports 64-bit WEP.
-All Belkin wireless products will support both 64-bit and 128-bit WEP.
+Most of the new wireless equipment in the market today supports both 64-bit WEP and 128-bit WEP encryption, but you might have older equipment that only supports 64-bit WEP.
+All Belkin wireless products will support both 64-bit WEP and 128-bit encryption.